Jenny Eastop – Artistic Director / Producer

 Beth studied English at UCL and completed her MA in Shakespeare before training at Drama Studio London.

-She is best known as the voice of Antigone Funn in podcast sitcom, Wooden Overcoats.
+She is best known as the voice of Antigone Funn in award winning podcast sitcom, Wooden Overcoats.

-Beth has appeared in four Mercurius shows: The School For Wives (White Bear), A Chaste Maid in Cheapside (The Rose Playhouse), The Waiting Room (Arts Theatre) and The Devil is An Ass (The Rose Playhouse).
+Beth has appeared in seven Mercurius shows: Indebted to Chance and The Recruiting Officer (The Old Red Lion), The Alchemist (The Rose Playhouse), The School For Wives (White Bear), A Chaste Maid in Cheapside (The Rose Playhouse), The Waiting Room (Arts Theatre) and The Devil is An Ass (The Rose Playhouse).

 “From the very beginning of the evening you feel you are in safe hands - shrewd direction and a very talented cast.”